 Support Forum: we’ve re-introduced our Support Forum (the link is in the Support menu in the sidebar).
 Think of it as a support “FAQ”, where you’ll find both Galibier-specific items as well as items of a general nature.

 We’ll monitor the forum somewhat infrequently.
 As always, if you have a question about your Galibier products, consider e-mail and telephone as your first line of support.
 Of course, your question may have been addressed in the forum, so feel free to take a look!

-All of the links below are general in nature (all non-Galibier links open in a new tab/window).
+Note that all of the links below are general in nature.
+All non-Galibier links open in a new tab/window.

 Setup and Tools

 This is a great narrative on how a master sets up his turntable.